 5 pk — $13

+A fresh crop of Ethiopia Worka will be stateside in July!
 Do you ever wish that brewing coffee was as easy as brewing tea?
 Well, here you go!
 Introducing Red Rooster’s first single-cup coffee bag.
 Produced in partnership with Steeped Coffee, these bags are nitro-sealed for freshness in fully compostable packaging made using renewable plant-based materials.
 These easy-to-use compostable bags are the perfect solution when you’re on the road, camping, running late, couch surfing or need a really cool stocking stuffer.

 Dunk 15 - 30 secs.